mastercoin-MSC/QA/README.md

 If you are a developer or QA lead, also read [TestPlanCreation.md](TestPlanCreation.md)

-If you want to help out (and maybe earn some BTC for testing), then read [TestPlanExecution.md](TestPlanExecution.md)
+If you want to help out (and maybe earn some bounty for testing), then read [TestPlanExecution.md](TestPlanExecution.md)